TurnerSoftware/MongoFramework/README.md

 MongoFramework is currently built on-top of the official MongoDB C# driver.

+## Licensing and Support

+MongoFramework is licensed under the MIT license.
+It is free to use in personal and commercial projects.

+There are [support plans](https://turnersoftware.com.au/support-plans) available that cover all active [Turner Software OSS projects](https://github.com/TurnerSoftware).
+Support plans provide private email support, expert usage advice for our projects, priority bug fixes and more.
+These support plans help fund our OSS commitments to provide better software for everyone.

-## Extensions
+## MongoFramework Extensions
 These extensions are official packages that enhance the functionality of MongoFramework, integrating it with other systems and tools.

 ### MongoFramework.Profiling.MiniProfiler
 [![NuGet](https://img.shields.io/nuget/v/MongoFramework.Profiling.MiniProfiler.svg)](https://www.nuget.org/packages/MongoFramework.Profiling.MiniProfiler/)

 Supports profiling database reads and writes, pushing the data into [MiniProfiler](https://github.com/MiniProfiler/dotnet/).

-## Licensing and Support

-MongoFramework is under the MIT license and is free to use in personal and commercial projects.

-There are [support plans](https://turnersoftware.com.au/support-plans) available that cover all active Turner Software OSS projects.
-Support plans provide private email support, expert usage advice for our projects, priority bug fixes and more.
-These support plans help fund our OSS commitments and provide better software for everyone.

 ## Documentation